-Trump’s New Chief of Staff, John Kelly, Is Making Overtures to Democrats
+Trump’s New Chief John Kelly Reaches Out to Top Dems to Save White House’s Agenda

 A New Day

-Trump’s New Chief of Staff, John Kelly, Is Making Overtures to Democrats
+Trump’s New Chief John Kelly Reaches Out to Top Dems to Save White House’s Agenda

-Even White House officials believe he has to do so if they’re going to salvage their agenda.
+The new White House boss is trying to find someone who will work with the president, even if it means crossing the aisle.

-Fresh off a stinging health care defeat and with internal chaos embroiling the Trump administration, White House aides are signaling newfound openness to working with congressional Democrats—or, at least, to alleviating some of the toxic partisan differences that have marked their tenure.
+Fresh off a stinging health-care defeat and with internal chaos embroiling the Trump administration, White House aides are signaling newfound openness to working with congressional Democrats—or, at least, to alleviating some of the toxic partisan differences that have marked their tenure.

 Sources in the administration say an outreach campaign by newly minted chief of staff John Kelly is in the works to rebuild some bridges and, potentially, chip away at the unified Democratic opposition to President Donald Trump’s agenda.
 Even before he formally started the job, Kelly was reaching out to top Capitol Hill Democrats in hopes of regaining political capital ahead of what is expected to be a bruising fight over tax reform and other administration priorities.